n0smi1e/BurpUnlimitedre/README.md

 To run the project from the command line:

-`java -javaagent:BurpUnlimited.jar -agentpath:lib/libfaketime<osverion> -jar BurpUnlimited.jar`
+`java -javaagent:BurpUnlimitedre.jar -agentpath:lib/libfaketime<osverion> -jar BurpUnlimitedre.jar`

 or double click on BurpUnlimited.jar (set permision before)